futarchy-fi/docs/dao/sponsorship.md

   proposals can stipulate whether a **DAO representative** may **suspend** the discount before payment is executed.

 **(B) Independent project funded only by the sponsorship**
-- No DAO vote needed if execution does not touch DAO treasury or parameters.
+- No DAO vote needed if execution does not touch DAO treasury or parameters, and sends only sponsorship money to a contractor.
-- **Payments** to the proposer can be staged (milestones).
+- **Payments** to the contractor can be staged (milestones).
 - A **DAO representative** may **veto** the stream at any time; the sponsor receives any **unspent funds back**, plus a **pro‑rata** portion of the promised discounted tokens based on funds spent to date.
 - Proposals specify whether **discount is revocable** by a DAO representative.